Christmas in the Netherlands: your guide to Dutch holiday foods and celebrations

 Sinterklaas falls on the eve of Saint Nicolas Day.
 It’s the main celebration and is basically the Dutch version of Christmas Eve.

-Lots of Sinterklaas-related food items are eaten around this time, such as chocolate letters, pepernoten and marzipan figurines.
+Lots of Sinterklaas-related food items are eaten around this time, such as chocolate letters, pepernoten, and marzipan figurines.

 Sint Nicolaasdag, December 6

 Most of the Netherlands enjoys the excitement of receiving presents the evening before Sint Nicolaasdag.
 Who wouldn’t?
+Thus, December 6, doesn’t have a whole lot happening after the fun of the night before.

 READ MORE | The complete guide to writing a top Sinterklaas poem